 Proof.
-By Corollary 5.11, we may assume that $M = M_0$ is our model manifold with the given fundamental group.
+By Corollary 5.11, we may assume that $M = M_0$ is a model manifold with the given fundamental group, obtained as the double of a thickened finite 2-complex K. We will first show that L_M is a finitely generated, (stably) free Λ -module after dualizing the summands in the isomorphism provided by Lemma 5.7.
 Consider the 4-term exact sequence (4.3) for the 2-skeleton K of an aspherical 3-complex: